 - Health economics

 - Trial methodology

 Oxford’s researchers are leading on 2 groups:

-Functional imaging is led by Maria Hawkins and Ben George, establishing guidance for treatment outcomes by obtaining functional imaging data throughout the course of treatment.
-The proton image guidance and dose verification group is led by Frank Van den Heuvel, with Frank, Francesca Fiorini, and Anna Vella developing imaging methodologies to verify proton treatment (particularly the range).
-Suliana Teoh, Francesca Fiorini, and Joel Smith are attempting to lessen the impact of range uncertainty, by investigating further developments in robust planning and generating treatment protocols.
+Functional imaging is led by Tim Maughan and Pratik Samant establishing guidance for treatment outcomes by obtaining functional imaging data throughout the course of treatment.
+The proton image guidance and dose verification group is led by Frank Van den Heuvel, with Frank and Anna Vella developing imaging methodologies to verify proton treatment (particularly the range).
+Alastair Gray and Paolo Candio from the Nuffield Department of Population Health are evaluating the cost of MR guided radiotherapy.